 We performed a comparison between Oracle VM VirtualBox and RHEV based on real PeerSpot user reviews.

-Find out in this report how the two Server Virtualization Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The flexibility as well as performance wise and as well as data volume, we have huge volume stored."
+Find out in this report how the two Server Virtualization Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Oracle VM Virtualbox is easy to use and does not require much training."

 "The configuration and installation is pretty straightforward."